 WASHINGTON – Sgt.
 Maj. of the Army Michael A. Grinston announced the winners of the 2021 Best Warrior Competition during a live presentation at the Association of the United States Army annual meeting in Arlington, Va.
 The 2021 U.S. Army award winners are:

 Best Warrior Competition NCO of the Year – Sgt.
-Adam Krauland, 25th Infantry Division, Schofield Barracks, Hawaii (Hometown: Grand Junction, Colorado)
+Adam Krauland, U.S. Army Pacific, 4-25 Brigade Combat Team, Joint-Base Elmendorf-Richardson, Alaska (Hometown: Grand Junction, Colorado)

 Best Warrior Competition Soldier of the Year – Spc.
-Justin Earnhart, Army Futures Command, 470th Military Intelligence Brigade (Hometown: San Diego, California)
+Justin Earnhart, U.S. Army Intelligence and Security Command, 470th Military Intelligence Brigade, Fort Sam Houston, Texas (Hometown: San Diego, California)

 "The Best Warrior Competition is an opportunity to showcase America's top Soldiers and NCOs.
 Just earning the right to compete in this event shows they are committed to being a highly trained, disciplined, and fit member of America's greatest team," Sgt.
 Maj. of the Army Michael Grinston said.

 Drill Sergeant of the Year – Sgt.
 1st Class Travis Burkhalter, U.S. Army Drill Sergeant Academy, Fort Jackson, South Carolina (Hometown: Rome, Georgia)

 Regular Army Recruiting NCO of the Year – Staff Sgt.
 Donggi Kim, U.S. Army Recruiting Command, 6th Recruiting Brigade, Las Vegas, Nevada (Hometown: Ilsan, South Korea)